Handsome actorsby guram-63690 | created - 6 months ago | updated - 1 month ago | Public

 Actor | The Rains Came

-The favorite leading man of star actress Bette Davis, was born George Brendan Nolan, near Dublin, and became an orphan at the tender age of eleven.
-For a while, he stayed with an aunt in New York, but returned to Ireland to study at the University of Dublin.
-After leaving university in 1919, George...
+The favorite leading man of star Bette Davis was born George Brendan Nolan, near Dublin.
+An orphan from the tender age of eleven, he briefly stayed with an aunt in New York.
+Once old enough to earn money he moved back to the other side of the Atlantic making ends meet herding sheep and (at one time...

 4. James Craig